wulffern/wulff.no/pages/06.weight-loss/default.md

 ## PS2: Programming
-I love programming, everytime I go on holiday, then after a few days rest, I end up programming something.
+I love programming, every time I go on holiday, then after a few days rest, I end up programming something.
 In my [health](https://github.com/wulffern/health/tree/master/fitbit) repo you can find the code  to parse the